Our Commitment to the Environment

-Kimberly Process Compliancy
+Kimberley Process Compliancy

-Trumpet & Horn supports The Kimberly Process, an international effort to track and certify diamonds from legitimate and conflict-free sources.
-Established by President Bush in 2003, the Kimberly process is an international initiative created to increase transparency and oversight in the diamond industry.
+Trumpet & Horn supports The Kimberley Process, an international effort to track and certify diamonds from legitimate and conflict-free sources.
+Established by President Bush in 2003, the Kimberley process is an international initiative created to increase transparency and oversight in the diamond industry.
 The goal of the process is to eliminate trade conflict in diamonds sold by rebel groups and their allies.
 Conflict diamonds are defined by the United Nations as "...diamonds that originate from areas controlled by forces or factions opposed to legitimate and internationally recognized governments, and are used to fund military action in opposition to those governments, or in contravention of the decisions of the Security Council.”
 By doing business with Trumpet & Horn, you can rest assured that your new piece of jewelry is conflict free.
-To read more about the Kimberly Process, head on over to the U.S. State Department website.
+To read more about the Kimberley Process, head on over to the U.S. State Department website.